berty/www.berty.tech/bertytech/content/blog/nothing-to-hide/index.md

 ---
 author: manfred
-title: Why You Should Stop Saying You Have Nothing To Hide!
+title: "Why You Should Stop Saying You Have Nothing To Hide!"
 date: 2018-12-13
 image: "nothing-to-hide.jpg"
 categories: